moff/laravel5-angular2/readme.md

 	- Webpack bundles your project into 2 files: `vendor.js` and `app.js`
 	- Angular templates and styles(.scss files) are handled by Webpack loaders and become inline

-Follow installation steps below to start a new project.

 ## Requirements